jancorg/jancorg.github.io/source/_posts/2015-01-02-hubot-a-bot-for-automating-daily-tasks-or-anything-else.markdown

 We can find some git related scripts under scripts folder in [hubot-scripts](https://github.com/github/hubot-scripts) github project.
 This time I have tested [github-merge.coffee](https://github.com/github/hubot-scripts/blob/master/src/scripts/github-merge.coffee) plugin.
 It uses [githubot](https://github.com/iangreenleaf/githubot) project for github API access.

-We need to set some variables in orther this to work.
+We need to set some variables in order this to work.
 They are made available to hubot as environment variables, so you can set them on `env-vars.sh` script mentioned in Dockerfile.

 ``` sh
 export HUBOT_GITHUB_TOKEN=$token